skip to content

 Postgraduate Study

 The Department of Zoology is home to a community of researchers from a great diversity of disciplines, ranging from cell and developmental biology to field ecology and conservation.
 Evolutionary biology is a major focus of our work.
-We share an interest in whole organisms, and in how systems interact across different levels of organisation to generate the complexity of form, function and behaviour that is observed in the living world.
+We share an interest in whole organisms and how systems interact across different levels of organisation to generate the complexity of form, function and behaviour observed in the living world.
 Much of our work is underpinned by questions about evolution and an appreciation of the importance of the interactions between living organisms and their environments.

 Students are supervised by at least one member of the academic staff who is an expert in the student's field of study.
 Supervisors support students in developing an independent and novel project in their field of interest.
-Students will learn how to review relevant literature, to phrase and answer scientific questions, and to report their findings to the scientific community, at conferences and through peer-reviewed scientific publications.
+Students will learn how to review relevant literature, phrase and answer scientific questions, and report their findings to the scientific community at conferences and through peer-reviewed scientific publications.
 We very much encourage students to get experience in undergraduate teaching, which can be either as demonstrators during practical classes or supervisors teaching small groups.

-Please note: part-time study may not always be viable and will be considered on a case-by-case basis, so please discuss this option with your proposed supervisor before making an application for this mode of study.
+Please note: part-time study may not always be viable and will be considered on a case-by-case basis, so please discuss this option with your proposed Supervisor before applying for this mode of study.

 Learning Outcomes